echoprotocol/echojs-lib/readme.md

 const keySeed = accountName + role + password
 ```

-Using this seed, private keys are generated for either the default roles `active, owner, memo`, or as specified.
+Using this seed, private keys are generated for either the default roles `active, memo`, or as specified.
 A minimum password length of 12 characters is enforced, but an even longer password is recommended.
 Three methods are provided:

 ```javascript
 import { Login } from 'echojs-lib';